 New year, new goals!
-One of mine is to live a life with less: less “stuff,” less stress and less wondering how to work this year.
+One of mine is to live a life with less: less “stuff,” less stress, and less wondering what I want to be when I grow up.
 It may not seem like a natural fit, but tidying has actually been a great start to fulfilling this goal.

-I finally finished The Life-Changing Magic of Tidying: The Japanese Art of Decluttering and Organizing* by Marie Kondo.
-The author created the KonMari method of tidying, which has proven to be long-lasting and effective in tidying not just your home, but your life as well.
-Let me tell you the key points of her method, to show you why they are different than simply tidying the house, then I’ll share how it has helped me clarify my life.
+I finally finished reading The Life-Changing Magic of Tidying: The Japanese Art of Decluttering and Organizing* by Marie Kondo.
+The author created the KonMari method of tidying, which proves to be long-lasting and effective in not only tidying but also in organizing your career goals.
+Let me tell you the key points of her method, and then I’ll share how it has helped me clarify my life.

-As a bonus, be sure to grab my free worksheet at the end!
-If you, like me, have a million money-making ideas, this worksheet will help you prioritize them.
+As a bonus, be sure to grab my free worksheet!
+If you, like me, have a million money-making ideas, this worksheet will help you tidy them up and prioritize them.

-Kondo made her living as a professional organizer for others.
-You could not make a living this way if you were not good at your job.
-In the book, she says that she has never had a repeat customer.
-Sounds pretty effective to me – worth a shot!
+Kondo made her living as a professional organizer.
+She must have been amazing because you could not make a living in that industry unless you were life-changing.
+In the book, she says that she has never had a repeat customer, so she sounds pretty effective to me!

 Why do you want to tidy?